karinnesagir/Professional-README-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

+## Usage

+Here is a [Link](./assets/applicationDemo.webm) to a walkthrough video that demonstrates the functionality of the application.

 ## Environment